P+ Print Standard

 Recently, this writer was asked “what are your goals?” and “how will you design your studio?” right after.
 It was asked in a sewing class and functioned like an epiphany, the student began to develop this wild list of “sewing goals.”

 If one picked up a good newspaper or a selection of newspapers and thought about say for example “world peace” or integrated social elements into ones goals their studio may take a different turn.
 What if one had an “umbrella” under which they were working from?
 An artist’s umbrella.

 – Studio Design

 “Technique” is the fourth road.
-Technique provides endless possibility.
-Most art schools provide students with strong technique backgrounds, which always serve an artist.
-An artist may choose to hinge their art work on a technique and be infinite within it.
-Technique can be powerful when coupled with for example, “history.”
+The technique provides an endless possibility.
+Most art schools provide students with strong technical backgrounds, which always serve an artist.
+An artist may choose to hinge their artwork on a technique and be infinite within it.
+The technique can be powerful when coupled with for example, “history.”
 Students of art may also embark on an existential path that explores diverse techniques.